 Step Three: Compensating For The Outstanding Debt

-Once you have a good idea of the fair market value of your camper, you can start comparing that number to the amount you still owe on the load.
+Once you have a good idea of the fair market value of your camper, you can start comparing that number to the amount you still owe on the camper.

 The financial institution you borrowed the money from will want repayment, or in some cases, they might let you transfer the load to a qualified buyer.

-If the fair market value or the offer price of the third party buyer is less than what you owe on the camper, you may need to come up with money out of pocket to fully repay the loan.
+If the fair market value or the offer price of the third-party buyer is less than what you owe on the camper, you may need to come up with money out of pocket to repay the loan fully.

-If the offer price is more than what you owe on the loan, then you could walk away with a tidy little profit.
+If the offer price exceeds what you owe on the loan, you may walk away with a tidy little profit.

 Step Four: Closing The Deal With An Escrow Account